Gender-Based Violence in Crises

 Gender-based violence (GBV) is one of the most widespread human rights abuses in the world, affecting individuals and impacting entire communities.
 It is a distinct protection risk which is exacerbated during crises and threatens crisis-affected persons everywhere that IOM operates.

 According to the Inter-Agency Standing Committee (IASC) GBV is defined as, "any harmful act that is perpetrated against a person's will and that is based on socially ascribed (i.e. gender) differences between males and females."
 It can include incidents of forced marriage; psychological/emotional abuse; physical assault; denial of resources, opportunities or services; sexual assault and rape.
+The term GBV is used to underscore the systematic inequality that exists between males and females that exists in every society.

 In 2018, IOM launched its Institutional Framework for Addressing GBV in Crises (GBViC Framework).
-Building on its broader protection approach, knowledge and good practices, the GBViC Framework aims to ensures that the safety, dignity, well-being, and equitable access to services for all crisis-affected persons, especially women and girls, is prioritized, integrated, and coordinated across all IOM crisis operations.
+Building on its broader protection approach, knowledge and good practices, the GBViC Framework aims to ensure that the safety, dignity, well-being, and equitable access to services for all crisis-affected persons, especially women and girls, is prioritized, integrated, and coordinated across all IOM crisis operations.
 It articulates why and how IOM tackles GBV in crises and defines IOM's vision and scope through three institutional approaches:

 - Mitigating risks: by taking action to address the risks of GBV in all crisis operations and doing no harm;